ppy/osu-wiki/news/2021-06-15-project-loved-june-2021.md

 250 BPM, 2:12 | 10.07★\
 *description written by [Spectator](https://osu.ppy.sh/users/702598)*

-Well-known for the crazy accomplishments on specific maps, Enjuxx is entering the Loved section for the first time! *Aleph-0* is as wild as his other submitted maps, showcasing stacked noted, brutal hyperchains and interesting spinner gimmicks.
+Well-known for his crazy accomplishments on a few specific maps, Enjuxx is entering the Loved section for the first time!

+*Aleph-0* is as wild as his other submitted maps, showcasing stacked notes, brutal hyperchains and interesting spinner gimmicks.
 No description would be enough to depict how creative and diverse the map itself and its patterns are.
 Such map would be a pleasant for a lot of top players who seek for more challenges.
-This map being promoted to Loved section would also be a good news to a lot of gimmick enjoyers as well, so if you are in either of these categories, don't forget to cast your vote!
+If you're a top-level player or a fan of gimmicky sets, definitely make sure to check this one out.

 [![](/wiki/shared/news/2021-06-15-project-loved-june-2021/486433.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})